A Quick Note About CARE

 Being a Part of Our Community: Students also get to engage with an incredible community that is passionate about what they do, enjoys working as a team, and wants to support your growth.

 Career Opportunities: We often hire our students who do well during the practicum and are engaged in our greater CARE community.
 To extend your growth and learning at CARE, there may be an opportunity to pursue an advanced practicum position throughout and after your practicum experience.

 Work culture: Being with an amazing community of clinicians passionate about what they do!

 Open door environment: Have a difficult session?
 Want to connect about a case?
 Care to see if anyone is up for a social event?
 Support one another by helping up build a community to support the community.
 We encourage our team to connect with one another in informal ways, as well.

 Beautiful offices and clinics around the cities and in Mankato.
-Remote practicums available.
+Fully remote practicums are also available.

-CARE is currently interviewing for summer, fall, or winter practicum positions from master’s and doctoral programs in psychology, social work, and marriage and family.
+CARE is currently interviewing for winter, summer, and/or fall practicum positions from master’s and doctoral programs in psychology, counseling, social work, and marriage and family.

 Thank you for considering CARE Counseling for your practicum experience!